-Highlights of recent seasons have included concerts with the leading orchestras of Germany, France, Italy, Japan and other countries.
-After the first successful collaborations he has been invited back to the NHK Symphony Orchestra Tokyo, NDR Elbphilharmonie Orchester Hamburg, WDR Symphony Cologne, Tonhalle-Orchester Zürich, Gewandhausorchester Leipzig.
-He has also conducted the Wiener Symphoniker, Saint Petersburg Philharmonic, Accademia Nazionale di Santa Cecilia in Rome, Orchestre National de France, Shanghai Symphony and Sydney Symphony among many others.
+Highlights of recent years have included concerts with the leading orchestras of Germany, France, Italy, Japan and Scandinavia.
+After the first successful collaborations he has been invited back to the NDR Elbphilharmonie Orchester Hamburg, WDR Symphony Cologne, Tonhalle-Orchester Zürich, Gewandhausorchester Leipzig, NHK Symphony Orchestra Tokyo and many others.
+He has also conducted the Wiener Symphoniker, Saint Petersburg Philharmonic, Accademia Nazionale di Santa Cecilia in Rome, Royal Philharmonic Orchestra in London, Hong Kong Philharmonic, Sydney Symphony.

 Andris has graduated the conducting department of the Jāzeps Vītols Latvian Academy of Music.
 He also studied philosophy at the University of Latvia and conducting at the Vienna University of Music and Performing Arts.